Contents

 An example:

-Let’s say you’re organizing a festival and you establish a GbR with three other partners for that purpose.
+Let’s say you’re organising a festival, and you establish a GbR with three other partners for that purpose.
 You have all agreed to generate profit through sponsors, ticket sales and rent from food and drink stands.
 You would be unable to exit the partnership a quarter of a year before the festival is to take place unless you have a compelling reason for doing so.
 The following examples could be grounds for leaving the partnership:

-2. Negligent: A partner was supposed to acquire event insurance for the festival but forgot to do so.
-It’s impossible to get coverage on such short notice.
-The risks go beyond the agreed business model.
-You may also leave the partnership in this case.
+- Negligent: A partner was supposed to acquire event insurance for the festival but forgot to do so.
+It’s impossible to get coverage on such short notice, and the risks go beyond the agreed-upon business model.
+In this case, you may also leave the partnership.

 Termination in such cases would free you from the risky situation your GbR finds itself in due to the negligent or intentionally damaging behaviour of a partner.

-• Startup expert
+- Startup expert

-• 10+ years experience
+- 10+ years experience

-Hi, I’m Andreas and I’ve been advising businesses in Germany for over a decade.
 I’d be happy to call you and answer any questions you have in a one-on-one consultation.

 Dismissing a GbR partner